marekscholle/sudoku/README.md

 - Tests for input reader and vizualizer.
 - Some tests where time is spent, maybe optimization of some rule implementations.
+- Better communication of errors, but not worth for small application and Java.